michael-collins/feeling-responsive/collections/_assignments/introduction-to-animated-textures.md

 - template: assignment-description
   block: assignment-a-description
   title: Description
-  content: In this exercise, students will practice correcting a character model's
+  content: In this exercise, you will apply an image sequence as texture object in
-    edge-flow and set up an armature rig to pose the character in a sitting position.
+    Blender, render a final Blender animation as an image sequence, and import it into after effects.
+You will create a compressed video in a web streaming format called H.264.
 - template: assignment-learningobjectives
   block: assignment-b-learningobjectives
   title: Learning Objectives
   numbered-items-list:
-  - Practice setting up Inverse Kinematics (IK) bone constraints.
-  - Practice modeling to good edge flow for deformation.
-  - Become familiarized with creating and binding a character armature.
+  - Become familiarized with adding animation sequences as moving textures on 3D geometry.
+  - Practice rendering image sequences and producing video files capable to be streamed online.
   list-item: []
 - template: assignment-demo
   block: assignment-a-demo